Representing Matroids over the Reals is $\exists \mathbb R$-complete: Introduction

 \paragraph{Definitions.} Before we give a general definition of a matroid, we introduce \emph{vector matroids}.
 Given a matrix $A$ over a field $\F$, we can define the corresponding vector matroid $M[A]=(E,\I)$ as follows.
-The ground set~$E$ of $M[A]$ is formed by the columns of~$A$ and we say that a subset $I\subset E$ is independent in $M$, i.e., $I\in \I$, if the columns are linearly independent over $\F$.
+The ground set~$E$ of $M[A]$ is formed by the columns of~$A$ and we say that a subset $I\subset E$ is independent in $M[A]$, i.e., $I\in \I$, if the columns are linearly independent over $\F$, that is, the zero vector can be linearly combined by the vectors in $I$ only trivially.
 A set of elements of $E$ which is not independent is said to be dependent.
 Note that any set of columns containing a zero column is dependent.
 The independent sets of a vector matroid satisfy three simple properties (see below).
 One way to look at matroids is to see them as abstract set systems that have those three properties.
-A \emph{matroid} $M$ is an ordered pair $(E,\I)$, where $E$ is a finite set called the \emph{ground set} and a collection $\I\subset 2^{E}$ called the \emph{independent sets} which satisfy the conditions: \begin{itemize} \item[(I1)] $\emptyset \in \I$, \item[(I2)] $I'\subset I \in \I$ implies $I'\in \I$, \item[(I3)] $I_1,I_2 \in \I$ and $|I_1| < |I_2|$ implies that there is an $e\in I_2$ such that $I_1\cup \{e\} \in \I$. \end{itemize} The \emph{rank} $\rank(M)$ of a matroid $M$ is the maximum size of an independent set.
+A \emph{matroid} is an ordered pair $(E,\I)$, where $E$ is a finite set called the \emph{ground set} and a collection $\I\subset 2^{E}$ called the \emph{independent sets} which satisfy the conditions: \begin{itemize} \item[(i)] $\emptyset \in \I$, \item[(ii)] $I'\subset I \in \I$ implies $I'\in \I$, \item[(iii)] $I_1,I_2 \in \I$ and $|I_1| < |I_2|$ implies that there is an $e\in I_2$ such that $I_1\cup \{e\} \in \I$. \end{itemize} The \emph{rank} $\rank(M)$ of a matroid $M$ is the maximum size of an independent set.
 We say that a matroid $M=(E,\I)$ is \textit{\representable} over \F if there is a matrix $A$ over \F such that $M = M[A]$.
 Note that all columns of $A$ live in a subspace of dimension at most $\rank(M[A])$.
 Therefore, we can assume without loss of generality that the columns of $A$ have dimension $\rank(M[A])$.
-We refer to~\cite{oxley2006matroid} for more background on matroids.
+We refer to~\citet*{oxley2006matroid} for more background on matroids.